Our 40+ year-old LRT network needs upgrades and maintenance to ensure it keeps serving Edmontonians for another 40 years and beyond.

 TLC for LRT was created to help you effectively plan your commute.
 TLC for LRT projects include upgrades to LRT stations, infrastructure and tracks.

 Most maintenance work is scheduled when there is generally lower ridership (evenings/weekends) to help minimize service disruptions to transit riders.
-However, there will be some weekday and/or long-term changes to help accomplish some projects.
+However, there may be some weekday and/or long-term changes to help accomplish some projects.

 Over several years, crews will be intermittently completing platform renovations across our LRT system.
 This work will involve replacing platform warning tiles (the rumble strips at the edges of platforms), and demolishing and rebuilding sections of platforms that require renewal.

-- Replacing road gate signal systems
+Replacing road gate signal systems

-- Adding pedestrian gates
+Adding pedestrian gates

-- Replacing and widening sidewalks to make them more accessible
+Replacing and widening sidewalks to make them more accessible